Gmagon/src.gmagon.com/source/guide/gmagoncssmaker/tutorial/background.md

     background-origin: content-box;
 }
 ```

-* background-clip: controls how far a background image or color extends beyond an element's padding or content.
+**8.background-clip:** controls how far a background image or color extends beyond an element's padding or content.
 Specify the painting area of the background:
 ```html
 div {